 There should not be any additional or conditional charges made for claiming the free hours, such as top-up fees or uniform charges.
-Providers can charge for meals and snacks, consumables and optional activities as part of the free entitlement delivery, but parents are not required to pay these as a condition of taking up their child's free entitlement place.
+Providers can charge for meals and snacks, consumables and optional activities as part of the funded entitlement delivery, but parents are not required to pay these as a condition of taking up their child's funded entitlement place.
 Where parents choose to purchase additional hours, or optional activities, this is a private arrangement between the provider and parent.

 Providers can charge a deposit to parents to secure a place for their child.
 This deposit should be refunded once a child has taken up a place.
 Full details about the payment and refund of any deposit paid should be clearly stated in the provider’s information to parents.

 Childcare costs are included in the calculations made by HMRC to ensure that you receive the right amount of credit that you are entitled to.
-If you already pay for childcare, and claim child tax credit to cover the cost, you must notify HMRC as soon as possible if taking up a free place reduces the cost of your childcare by £10 or more a week.
-You do not need to notify HMRC if your cost does not change, for example if you use the free childcare to increase the number of hours your child attends.
-You will always be better off taking up a free place, as tax credits only contribute to part of the cost of childcare, and not all of it.
+If you already pay for childcare, and claim child tax credit to cover the cost, you must notify HMRC as soon as possible if taking up a funded place reduces the cost of your childcare by £10 or more a week.
+You do not need to notify HMRC if your cost does not change, for example if you use the funded childcare to increase the number of hours your child attends.
+You will always be better off taking up a funded place, as tax credits only contribute to part of the cost of childcare, and not all of it.